tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The DQ report concept describing a test for the negative case.
-If a problem was found the result has a status of HAS_PROBLEM otherwise the status is NO_PROBLEM.'
+'The data quality report concept describing a the result of a test in the negative, that is  identifying the potential absence of data quality.

+If a problem was found the ResponseResult is expected to carry a a value of IS_ISSUE, if a potential problem was found that needs human review the ResponseResult is expected to be of POTENTIAL_ISSUE, otherwise if the ResponseStatus is RUN_HAS_RESULT,  the ResponseResult is expected to be NOT_ISSUE.'

 ********************